Video improves learning in higher education

 Q: How do students perceive the effectiveness of videos compared to traditional textbooks and static websites?

 A: Students often find videos more engaging and effective for learning compared to traditional textbooks and static websites.
 This is because videos can deliver content in a dynamic and visually appealing way that can capture the students' attention more effectively.
 Through the concept of student voice, it's clear that many students appreciate the ability to control the pace of their learning by pausing, rewinding, and re-watching video content.
-This aspect of videos supports diverse learning styles and needs, making the learning experience more inclusive.
+This aspect of videos supports diverse student needs and needs, making the learning experience more inclusive.
 However, the exact preferences may vary among students, with some still valuing the depth and detail that textbooks provide.
 Engaging with student voice can help educators understand these preferences better and tailor the learning experience accordingly.

 Q: What role does student feedback play in the creation and editing of educational videos?